 Depending on the condition of the property, the agreement may also contain additional conditions (called “contingencies”) that must be satisfied for the purchase to be completed, such as a home inspection, financing, and appraisal.

 The final step of a real estate transaction is the closing process, after which the property will be officially owned by the buyer.
 The closing process can take weeks to months, depending on the conditions of the property and the needs of the parties.
-Typically, closing on a house will include the following steps:

 - Arranging an escrow account.
 This is where the buyer will deposit their “earnest money.”
 The main idea of an escrow account is to provide proof and peace of mind for the seller that the buyer has the funds to commit to the purchase.